proxmoxer/docs/docs/examples/files.md

 ## Downloading Files to PVE

-An alternative to downloading a file to your computer and then uploading it to your PVE instance, you can request PVE directly download the file from its URL.
+As an alternative to downloading a file to your computer and then uploading it to your PVE instance, you can request PVE directly download the file from its URL.

 Assuming `prox` is a valid `ProxmoxerAPI` object and `sourceURL` is a complete URL of a file to download. `content` is the same options as above and `filename` is the name the file will be saved as on the PVE storage.

 ```python
 proxmox.nodes("<node_name>").storage("<storage_name>")("download-url").post(url=sourceURL, content="<content_type>", filename="<file_name.extension>")